RichardSCS/CVNPlusOne/README.md

 5. Create an appointment from Doctor client for the Patient1.
    Check if the appointment shows on the Doctor and Patient1.
 The appointment codes and details should be identical on both.

 6. Repeat step 3 for Patient2

 7. Now check the created appointments of Doctor.
-It should show appointments for both patients.
-However the patienst should only see their own appintments.
+It should show appointments for both Patients.
+However the Patient should only see their own appintments.

 8. Update the title, location and times for Patient1 appointment from Doctor.
 View the appointments on Patient1 and Patient2.
 Patient1 should show the changed values.
 Patient2 appointment should be unchanged.